 The actual price you’ll pay will depend on your insurance plan, your location, and the medical facility where you receive Nplate.

-Your insurance plan may require you to get prior authorization before they approve coverage for Nplate.
+If you have insurance, your insurance company may require you to get prior authorization before it approves coverage for Nplate.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the request and let you and your doctor know if your plan will cover Nplate.
+The insurance company will review the request and let you and your doctor know whether your plan will cover Nplate.

-If you’re not sure if you’ll need to get prior authorization for Nplate, contact your insurance plan.
+If you’re not sure whether you’ll need to get prior authorization for Nplate, contact your insurance plan.

 Financial and insurance assistance